As an Amazon Associate I earn from qualifying purchases.

 DID YOU HARDEN THEM OFF FIRST?!?!?

-Please read on to find out more about this critical step that many new gardeners are not aware of, and learn how to harden off your seedlings properly.
+Please read on to find out more about hardening off seedlings, a step that many new gardeners are not aware of, and learn how to harden off your seedlings properly.

-Simply put, hardening off is the act of slowly allowing your baby plants, to grow accustomed to living outdoors.
+Simply put, hardening off seedlings is the act of slowly allowing your baby plants, to grow accustomed to living outdoors.
 Here they have grown up so well indoors, being pampered by you for months!